-What is Physical Therapy?
+What Is Physical Therapy?

 You may be wondering: what can an Austin, Texas back pain doctor do for me?
-Your doctor will help guide you through the different types of physical therapy movements that you can do at the office and that will be safe to do on your own at home.
+Your doctor will help guide you through the different types of physical therapy movements that you can do at the office, and that will be safe to do on your own at home.
 No matter where you are, you can do simple stretches to improve your mobility, flexibility, and relieve pain.
 Doing these exercises daily can address the symptoms you are experiencing.
 Benefits to incorporating active stretching in your daily life.
-Regardless of whether you have a sedentary lifestyle or are Physically Active, Physical Therapy stretches and exercises can help your body stay flexible and improve your mobility.
+Regardless of whether you have a sedentary lifestyle or are physically active, physical therapy stretches and exercises can help your body stay flexible and improve your mobility.
 They also serve to facilitate recovery more quickly.
 Stretching often has several benefits.
 Stretching can help:

 What’s the first step?

-After the physical evaluation a physical therapist will diagnose your condition.
+After the physical evaluation, a physical therapist will diagnose your condition.
 Initial treatment for mild pain will usually begin with a few exercises.
-They will give you a series of at home treatments that. you can do these exercises will be basic exercises that will not force you to exert yourself.
+They will give you a series of at-home treatments that you can do.
+These exercises will be basic exercises that will not force you to exert yourself.
 The physical therapist will not start you off with exercises that are too difficult or will worsen your condition.
-Once you strengthen your body after several weeks doing the exercises they will do a progress report to see if your condition has improved or not.Naval adjust your treatment plan or discharge you from physical therapy if your current exercises have been showing a significant improvement.
+Once you strengthen your body after several weeks of doing the exercises, they will do a progress report to see if your condition has improved or not.
+They will adjust your treatment plan or discharge you from physical therapy if your current exercises have been showing a significant improvement.
 You may have to do the exercises for several months to see progress, so be patient and do not expect results right away.

 Do I Need to Do At-Home Exercises?